GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 You can search for a list of documents based on the criteria passed by using the endpoint `/v4/documents`.
 The search operation supports full text keyword searches and filtering based on a number of available parameters.

-#### Searching for a single document
+#### Detailed information for a single document

 In order to obtain more details about a single document, you can use the endpoint `/v4/documents/{documentId}`.
 A document is defined by one of the following types: Proposed Rule, Rule, Supporting & Related, or Other.
 Each document type has its own set of attributes, which vary based on the Agency posting the document.
 Another defining characteristic is if the document is part of a Rulemaking or Nonrulemaking Docket.

+You can choose to include attachments using include parameter.
+Attachments are not included by default.

 #### Searching for comments

 You can search for a list of comments based on the criteria passed by using the endpoint `/v4/comments`.
 The search operation supports full text keyword searches and filtering based on a number of available parameters.

-#### Searching for a single comment
+#### Detailed information for a single comment

-In order to obtain more details about a single comment, you can use the endpoint `/v4/comments/{documentId}`.
+In order to obtain more details about a single comment, you can use the endpoint `/v4/comments/{commentId}`.
 Each comment has its own set of attributes, which vary based on the Agency posting the comment.
 Another defining characteristic is if the comment is part of a Rulemaking or Nonrulemaking Docket.

+You can choose to include attachments using include parameter.
+Attachments are not included by default.

 #### Searching for dockets

 A docket is an organizational folder containing multiple documents.
 Dockets can be searched using the endpoint: `/v4/dockets`.

-#### Searching for a single docket
+#### Detailed information for a single docket

 In order to obtain more details about a single docket, you can use the endpoint `/v4/dockets/{docketId}`.
 Each docket has its own set of attributes, which vary based on the Agency posting the docket.
 Another defining characteristic is if the docket is a Rulemaking or a Nonrulemaking Docket